meilisearch/documentation/learn/advanced/asynchronous_updates.md

 ## Task workflow

-1. When you make an update request, MeiliSearch puts it in the task queue, sets the request `status` to `enqueued` and returns a `uid`
+1. When you make a task request, MeiliSearch puts it in the task queue, sets the request `status` to `enqueued` and returns a `uid`
-2. When the queue reaches your update request, MeiliSearch begins processing it and changes the request `status` to `processing`
+2. When the queue reaches your task request, MeiliSearch begins processing it and changes the request `status` to `processing`
-3. Once the update has been finalized, MeiliSearch marks it as `succeeded`, if it was successful, or `failed`, in case the update failed.
+3. Once the task has been finalized, MeiliSearch marks it as `succeeded`, if it was successful, or `failed`, in case the task failed.
 The final status of a `processed` task is `succeeded` or `failed`.
 4. Requests marked as `processed` are not deleted and will remain visible in [the operation list](/reference/api/tasks.md#get-all-task-status)

 ### Dumps